rootm0s/WinPwnage/README.md

 The meaning of this repo is to study the techniques.

-All of the samples, techniques are found online, on different blogs and repos here on GitHub.
+Techniques are found online, on different blogs and repos here on GitHub.
 I do not take credit for any of the findings, thanks to all the researchers.

 Rewrote them and ported it to Python 2.7.
 The code under _todo_ folders are not tested, do not expect it to work.

 #### Requirements:
 ```pip install -r requirements.txt```